 What is the DATEVALUE Function?

-The DATEVALUE Function is categorized under Date/Time functions.
-While doing financial analysis, we often need to import files from another source, which can be in PDF, text or csv file format.
+The DATEVALUE Function is categorized under Excel Date/Time functions.
+When doing financial analysis, we often need to import files from another source, which can be in PDF, text, or csv file format.
 The DATEVALUE function helps convert dates imported from external sources that are in text format to a proper date format recognizable by Excel for further analysis.

 The DATEVALUE function includes the following arguments: